nsh87/ehrcorral/docs/usage.rst

 function :py:func:`ehrcorral.ehrcorral.gen_record`.
 Generally, you will not need to interact directly with the Records once they are created.

-In practicality, you won't have just two EHR entries, but hundreds or millions of them, and there might be multiple entries for John or Jane and many other individuals in the sub-population.
-Records are designed to be extremely light on memory usage, much more so than a dictionary or list, for example.
+In practicality, you won't have just two EHR entries, but thousands or millions of them, and there might be multiple entries for John or Jane and many other individuals in the sub-population.
+The Record class is designed to be extremely light on memory usage, much more so than a dictionary or list, for example.
 Therefore, when generating Records it is advisable *not* to build up a large dictionary of data to then be sent to :py:func:`ehrcorral.ehrcorral.gen_record`.
 Instead, generate the Records in a loop that operates on a single EHR entry at a time so the dictionaries like the ones above are thrown away once the Record is
 created:

 .. code-block:: python